Skip to Content

 a boy sits on a fence and feeds a horse

-What is this boy reading?
-Does the book have magical powers?
+16. What is this boy reading?
+Does the book have a magical power?
 Does the boy?
 Do the stories in the book become real or does something else special happen?

 a boy reads a book that has some magical elements in it